Sujata2017/Sujata2017.github.io/README.md

 # Professional Experience
 2019-Present - Senior Software Engineer in HCL Technologies o Technical Responsibilities:
-- Working on AVAMAR – an enterprise storage solution
-- Collaborating with other team members to root cause and support customer raised problems
+- Built Python Scripts to develop EDA processes and transform into industry dashboards with plotly for internal stakeholders.
 - Participate in daily scrum meetings to provide technical insights and contribute to sprint planning.
+- Extract different KPI data from JIRA server by hitting JIRA rest API's.
-- Created and maintained dashboard using Tableau for visualization and understanding of various KPI measures
+- Created and maintained dashboard using Tableau for visualization and understanding of various KPI measures.
-- Working in collaboration with different scrum teams to understand different KPIs and its business impact
+- Worked on a machine learning model to predict if a system will hit backup failure, so that measures can be taken beforehand.
+Performed feature engineering, model training, model deployment in AWS.

 2017-2019 - Software Engineer in DELL EMC